TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-02-28-how-to-upgrade-symfony-2-8-to-3-4.md

     Now it's much easier to jump from one LTS to another - with **instant upgrades**.
-tweet: "New Post on #php 🐘 blog: How to Upgrade #Symfony 2.8 to 3.4"

 updated_since: "November 2020"
 updated_message: |